Table of contents

 MS Entra ID Special Case:

-Entra doesn't send groups as an array by default.
-Instead, it uses multiple attributes.
-Please coordinate with your IT team to send group data as a single User.Groups array.
+Additionally, Entra does not send groups as an array by default.
+Instead, it may use multiple attributes.
+Please coordinate with your IT team to ensure group data is sent as a single User.Groups array.

 Setup for OpenID Connect (OIDC)